shaon2016/Android-Interview-Questions/README.md

 * ***When does Observable Start to Emit Items?***

 In Observable, there are two types: Cold and Hot Observables.
-Cold Observables will perform work and subsequently emit items only once is someone has subscribed, whereas Hot Observables will perform work and emit items regardless of observers or not.
+Cold Observables will perform work and subsequently emit items only once if someone has subscribed, whereas Hot Observables will perform work and emit items regardless of observers or not.

 * ***How many times can onNext(), onError() and onComplete() be called?***